Why Choose LAPMG?

 - We’ll work through a Management Transition Profile, customized for your property.
 We use a simple set of questions you can take home.
 This gives us a complete snapshot of the current details such as tenant data and ongoing services (gardeners, utilities, etc).
 It allows us to hit the ground running so all aspects of management continue smoothly, without interruption.

 - We'll arrange a site visit.
-Every property is unique, and we’ll gather important information from visiting your investment property.
-Often improvements from operations start right here.
+Every property is unique, and we’ll gather important information from visiting yours.
+Improvements to your investment often start right here.

 - We'll send a welcome letter to tenants notifying them of the new management.
 We also invite them to call us if they have questions, and inform them that they can pay online, and make maintenance requests online or by phone as well.
-It’s a friendly notice that gets things on track clearly.
+It’s a friendly notice that opens a line of communication.
 We’ll show you a sample in the office.

 The foundation for this smooth transition is our team of caring, experienced professionals.
-You'll see consistent evidence that your best interests are served, and profits are maximized.
-Disruption to your life is minimized, and you're free to do more of the things you want to do.
+You'll see consistent evidence of us serving your best interests and maximizing your profits.
+We'll minimize disruptions to your life, freeing you to do more of the things you love.
 Isn’t that why you considered a management transition in the first place?